zsweet25/Q4/README.md

 Quarter 4 Project
 I'm learning Java
 5/13/2024: 45%
+I worked on my slides today and yesterday

 What I've learned about so far:
 The different types of variables and calling them.
 There is double (numbers with decimals), int (no decimals), String (text), and boolean (True or False).
 If you are assigning something to a varible, you HAVE to call one of these before hand.